 Honors Program in Film Studies

-Film studies majors of superior scholastic ability are eligible to participate in the Departmental Honors Program, which recognizes outstanding academic achievement and encourages students to undertake independent research and scholarship that is more challenging than what is normally included in program courses.
-Students seeking honors in film studies complete a two-semester honors project during their senior year on topics of their choice with faculty advisers of their choice.
+The Honors Program recognizes outstanding achievement and encourages students to undertake either independent research and scholarship or independent production work beyond what is normally included in program courses.
+Students seeking honors in film studies complete a two-semester honors project during their final year on topics of their choice with faculty advisers of their choice.
 Successful completion of the program will be acknowledged by public recognition and noted on the student's permanent academic record as “Honors in Film Studies.”

 Program Details